-Welcome to the OpticianWorks Consumers Guide To Buying Glasses 2024
+Welcome to the OpticianWorks Consumers Guide To Buying Glasses 2025

 I am an optician who has worked for a mall-based optical chain and two different independent doctors of optometry, both with large retail sales.
 I now work as the Director of Education for an independent optical lab.
 I have more than twenty-five years “in the business.”
-I know exactly what optical products cost and how they are marked up.
-You are not going to read any “industry insider information” here, because none exists.
+What I can share with you are some common-sense guidelines.

 Many consumers find our optician videos very helpful: OpticianWorks on YouTube